Skip to content

 Common Commands

-jeka project: build <- All-in-one to compile, test, pack, run analysis and end-to-end test
+jeka project: build # All-in-one: compile, test, pack, and verification

-jeka docker: buildNative <- Creates Docker image containing the Spring Boot application compiled to native.
+jeka docker: buildNative # Creates Docker image for the native-compiled application

 Customize Docker File